 - All substances containing codeine

-There are also illicit opioids like heroin that have the same properties as the drugs above, but they are not deemed to be medically useful in the United States.
-Some other countries allow limited prescriptions of heroin.
+Illicit opioids like heroin have the same properties as these drugs, but aren’t deemed medically useful in the United States.

-Opioid drugs work by attaching to the endogenous opioid receptors in the brain, which are involved in your natural ability to deal with pain and stress.
+Opioid drugs work by attaching to the endogenous opioid receptors in the brain.
+These receptors are involved in your natural ability to deal with pain and stress.

-These medications slow the functioning of the central nervous system by increasing the availability of GABA.
-They are primarily designed to treat
+Benzodiazepines and barbiturates are types of tranquilizers.
+These medications slow the functioning of the central nervous system (CNS) by increasing the availability of GABA.
+They are commonly used to treat:

 - Seconal (secobarbital)